History of the National Hockey League (1992–2017): Mario Lemieux

 When they selected him as the first overall draft pick in 1984, the Pittsburgh Penguins hoped that Mario Lemieux would improve the team's fortunes on the ice, and increase interest in the team in the Pittsburgh market.
 Lemieux, who had scored 133 goals in his final season of junior hockey, recorded his first NHL goal in his first game on his first career shot against the Boston Bruins.
 On December 31, 1988, Lemieux scored five goals, one in each of the five different ways possible: even strength, on the power play, short handed, on a penalty shot and into an empty net, a feat no player in league history has duplicated.

 Injuries and illness plagued Lemieux throughout his career.
 He played only 26 regular-season games in 1990–91 after surgery to repair a herniated disc in his back, but returned in time to score 44 points in the playoffs in leading the Penguins to their first Stanley Cup.
 Lemieux continued to struggle with back trouble the next season, though he still won the scoring title, and his second consecutive playoff MVP award in leading the Penguins to their second championship in 1992.
 In 1993, he was diagnosed with cancer.
 Lemieux endured 22 radiation treatments in 30 days to treat non-Hodgkin lymphoma.
 Only twelve hours after his final treatment, Lemieux returned to the Penguins, scoring a goal in his first game back.
 A second surgery on his back cost Lemieux most of the 1993–94 season, and the entire 1994–95 campaign.
 As a result of his injuries, Lemieux retired in 1997.
 He was immediately inducted into the Hockey Hall of Fame; the three-year waiting period was waived by the Hall.

-Inspired by his son Austin's desire to see him play, Lemieux returned to the NHL in 2000–01, earning an assist on a Jaromir Jagr goal 33-seconds into his return, and scoring one himself in the second period.
+Inspired by his son Austin's desire to see him play, Lemieux returned to the NHL in 2000–01, earning an assist on a Jaromír Jágr goal 33-seconds into his return, and scoring one himself in the second period.
 He also became the first player-owner in NHL history; he had bought the Penguins in the summer of 1999 to save them from bankruptcy.
 Lemieux finished the season with 35 goals and 76 points in 43 games.
 Lemieux continued to battle injuries, missing the majority of the first half of the 2001–02 season, however, he returned to action in time to captain Team Canada to its first gold medal in 50 years at the 2002 Winter Olympics.
 Injuries again forced his retirement, as Lemieux finally ended his career on January 24, 2006, with 690 goals and points in 915 games.
 Despite his injuries, Lemieux is widely regarded as one of the greatest players in NHL history.
 Hall of Famer Bobby Orr said that Lemieux was the most skilled player he had ever seen, while Mike Gartner said that if he had remained healthy, Lemieux would have scored goals.